Wearable brand Fitbit is investigating whether it can measure blood pressure with a new study for Sense smartwatch users.

 According to the report, Fitbit Labs also found a correlation between PAT and blood pressure in a small, three-week internal study.

-The new study will extend this work to a broader population in order to learn more about how PAT measurements change under a variety of conditions.
+The new study will extend this work to a broader population to learn more about how PAT measurements change under various conditions.

 Sense owners over 20 in the US will receive a notification in the Fitbit app about this study.

-If successful, the company sees having easy access to blood pressure readings as being potentially helpful for those with hypertension.
+If successful, the company sees easy access to blood pressure readings as potentially helpful for those with hypertension.